Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 1. Income – the business bank account where the money comes in

-2. Profit – to treat yourself for all your hard work
+2. Profit – the bonus or reward for your hard work

 3. Owner’s Compensation – as in your wage